JamesTTTT/P5-Game/README.md

 - Score gained from playing will make you level up and unlock new abilities.

-- To Find out what your abilities do and how to use 'em look at the instructions at the center bottom of the screen.
+- To find out what your abilities do and how to use 'em look at the instructions at the center bottom of the screen.

 - There are 4 abilities Pull, Shrink, Sprint and Gun

 - When using the gun you will score double the points when killing an enemy

-- You can change your sword by pressing the "Change Weapon" button on the left (only chnages the look)
+- You can change your sword by pressing the "Change Weapon" button on the left (only changes the look)

 # How to get the game up and running with http-server